-Note: Power to the SB II cabinet must be turned OFF during the display/user interface replacement process.
+Power to the SB II cabinet must be turned OFF during the display/user interface replacement process.

 - 1) Loosen the two thumb-nuts which hold the display/user interface assembly to the card cage. - 2) Gently tilt only the top of the assembly up from the card cage.
 Keep the bottom of the assembly in place.
 The bottom mounting plate (part of the card cage) has an overhang on it to support the display/user interface board.
-If the assembly is lifted straight out the overhang it could possibly damage the interface circuit board. - 3) With the display/user interface board standing up straight gently move it upwards while lifting it out about an inch or two.
-This should allow the overhang to clear the interface circuit board without damage.

-Figure 13: Disconnecting the display/user interface assembly from the card cage.

-- 4) Remove the ribbon cable that connects the display/user interface assembly to the card cage, see Figure 13. - 5) To replace the display/user interface assembly repeat steps 1 through 4 in reverse order.
+If the assembly is lifted straight out the overhang could possibly damage the interface circuit board. - 3) With the display/user interface board standing up straight gently move it upwards while lifting it out about an inch or two.
+This should allow the overhang to clear the interface circuit board without damage. - Remove the ribbon cable that connects the display/user interface assembly to the card cage, see Figure 14. - 5) To replace the display/user interface assembly repeat steps 1 through 4 in reverse order.